 It is undeniable, though, that God sometimes intentionally allows, or even causes sickness to accomplish His sovereign purposes.
 While sickness is not directly addressed in the passage, Hebrews 12:5-11 describes God disciplining us to "produce a harvest of righteousness" (verse 11).
 Sickness can be a means of God’s loving discipline.
 It is difficult for us to comprehend why God would work in this manner.
 But, believing in the sovereignty of God, there is no other option than suffering being something God allows and/or causes.

 The clearest example of this in Scripture is found is Psalm 119.
 Notice the progression through verses 67, 71, and 75 - "Before I was afflicted I went astray, but now I obey your word...It was good for me to be afflicted so that I might learn your decrees...I know, O LORD, that your laws are righteous, and in faithfulness you have afflicted me."
-The author of Psalm 119 was looking at suffering from God's perspective.
+The author of Psalm 119 was looking at suffering from God’s perspective.
 It was good for him to be afflicted.
 It was faithfulness that caused God to afflict him.
-The result of the affliction was so that he could learn God's decrees and obey His Word.
+The result of the affliction was that he learned God’s decrees and obeyed His Word.

 One final note—when people are suffering, it is our responsibility to minister to them, care for them, pray for them, and comfort them.
 When a person is suffering, it is not always appropriate to emphasize that God will bring good out of the suffering.
 Yes, that is the truth.
 However, in the midst of suffering, it is not always the best time to share that truth.
 Suffering people need our love and encouragement, not necessarily a reminder of sound biblical theology.